Add your Insight

 We aim to make publishing with Taylor & Francis a rewarding experience for all our authors.
 Please visit our Author Services website for more information and guidance, and do contact us if there is anything we can help with!

-- Proposals of no more than 500 words and list of authors, including contact details for the corresponding author can be submitted to the editors for feedback by August 1, 2020.
+- Proposals of no more than 500 words and list of authors, including contact details for the corresponding author can be submitted to the editors for feedback.

 - Full papers can (also) be submitted into the system without a proposal.